Performance of global seafood supply

 What it does

-Seafood MAP is a globally inclusive digital platform to compile, accelerate, and improve all fisheries and aquaculture efforts on the pathway to sustainability.
+Seafood MAP is a globally inclusive digital platform to compile and accelerate fisheries and aquaculture efforts on the pathway to sustainability.
 By building a global demand for more sustainable seafood, Seafood MAP furthers the impact of currently existing sustainability commitments by all actors and enables opportunities for growth in the sector.

 Why it’s needed